GWC-QC/GWC_Intro-To-Unity/Intro To Unity & Game Dev Folder/README.md

 Thank you!

-If you want to use it for your future projects, please download it directly from the distributor. https://assetstore.unity.com/packages/2d/fonts/free-pixel-font-thaleah-140059
+If you want to use the font for your future projects, please download it directly from the distributor. https://assetstore.unity.com/packages/2d/fonts/free-pixel-font-thaleah-140059